 Specifically, I have sponsored the Returning Soldiers' Bill of Rights, supported the Long Island State Veterans Home, voted for veterans housing benefits, voted to keep TRICARE costs low and voted for a tax deduction on TRICARE benefits.
 I was also instrumental in keeping the Manhattan VA open and in blocking private development at the St. Albans VA Community Living Center campus.
 Based on my support of veterans’ initiatives, I was awarded an ‘A’ on the Iraq and Afghanistan Veterans of America report card.

 The Post 9/11 GI bill, enacted in 2008, brought the GI Bill of Rights into the 21st Century and expanded educational benefits for military veterans.
 But there is more work to be done.
-For instance, I strongly support the National Guard and Reserve Equality in Education Act, which would make it easier for Guardsmen and Reservists who can’t physically attend classes to receive credit for graduate school courses which they take online.
+For instance, I strongly support the GI Bill Tuition Fairness Act of 2014, which would expand education opportunities for veterans by allowing them to attend a state-run higher-education institution of their choice at an in-state tuition rate.

 In today's tough economy, our veterans returning from Iraq and Afghanistan are struggling more than ever to find jobs.
-In the 113th Congress, I am reintroducing the Jobs for Veterans Act, which will give employers incentives to hire returning soldiers.
+I have reintroduced the Jobs for Veterans Act, which will give employers incentives to hire returning soldiers.
 This legislation is a win-win solution for veterans and business owners.

 In addition to joblessness, returning veterans also face housing issues.
 I will continue to work with the Department of Veterans Affairs and Department of Housing and Urban Development to ensure veterans get access to affordable housing and the support network they need.

 Veterans and active military also face mental health issues.
-Traumatic brain injury is one of the major causes of PTSD among these men and women.
-I am the Lead Republican on the Joining Forces for Military Mental Health Act, which would create a pilot program to enhance Department of Defense efforts on mental health in the National Guard and Reserves through community partnerships.
+Traumatic brain injury (TBI) is one of the major causes of PTSD among these men and women.
+That is why I established a pilot program to enhance Department of Defense efforts on mental health in the National Guard and Reserves through community partnerships.
 In addition to my work in assisting veterans with TBI and PTSD, a top priority of mine is to fix our broken VA healthcare system.
 That is why I cosponsored The Veteran Access to Care Act of 2014, which gives veterans access to the best healthcare available by allowing the VA to enter into contracts with non-VA medical facilities.